AutomationPanda/visual-testing-with-cypress/tutorial/5-tuning-matching.md

-# Applying different match levels
+# Tuning snapshot matching

 Image matching is at the heart of Visual AI.
-In most cases, the default or "strict" matching is good enough for tests, but sometimes, we need to tune.
+In most cases, the default "strict" matching for the whole window is good enough for tests, but sometimes, we need to tune.
-In this chapter, we will learn when and how to adjust the match level.
+In this chapter, we will learn when and how to adjust image matching.

 ## Extending the test